wpumacay/loco-core/README.md

 ## Features

-I'm currently working on this library and will be on heavy development for the next 8 months.
-The features will be updated in the corresponding dependency repos, and updated here as well.
-The updates will be documented in the [UPDATES.md](https://github.com/wpumacay/tysocMjc/blob/master/doc/UPDATES.md) file.

 I will be adding more documentation as I develop the library, and sorry in advance as I might forget to update the docs from time to time.
 However, one main objective is to write comprehensive documentation, and I will be doing it on the go.
 If you have any suggestions/issues, just post an issue or contact me at wpumacay@gmail.com .

-## Roadmap

-The current roadmap and features being in my todolist can be found in [this](https://trello.com/b/pLkqprwU) trello board.